There’s more to being a Boston Brahmin than simply having an early Puritan ancestor, graduating from Harvard and living on Beacon Hill.

 You should probably marry a relative.
 You have plenty of choices, including Appletons, Bacons, Cabots, Codmans, Coolidges, Crowninshields, Forbes, Hunnewells, Lodges, Lowells, Parkmans, Perkins, Russells, Saltonstalls, Shattucks, Shaws and Winthrops.

-Many Brahmin families had made their fortunes as merchants and financiers before Holmes published his novel.
+Many Boston Brahmin families made their fortunes as merchants and financiers before Holmes published his novel.
 If you hadn’t made your money by then, the only way into the caste was to marry into it.

 Some Brahmins were already wealthy when they arrived in the early 17th century.
 Weld used to joke that his ancestors sent the servants ahead on the Mayflower so they could prepare the summer cottage.